 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 35 residents per square mile, is less crowded than 91.8% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 91.8% of the neighborhoods in America. is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
-One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
-When you are here, you will find it to be very quiet.
-If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the neighborhood has more Ukrainian and English ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more English and Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.9% of this neighborhood's residents have Ukrainian ancestry and 21.8% have English ancestry.
+In fact, 24.5% of this neighborhood's residents have English ancestry and 3.5% have Scots-Irish ancestry.

 is also pretty special linguistically.
 Significantly, 2.1% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 99.3% of the neighborhoods in America.